arbrock/epidemic-tracker/README.md

 The data is in cases.csv and is checked in not because it's good practice but because it would be hard to replace if I deleted it, since there's no automatic scraping going on here.

+I host a copy of the output [here](https://arbrock.nfshost.com/cases.png).